Program

 Heitor Gomes, Victoria University of Wellington

 ADAPT it!
-Automating APT Campaign and Group Attribution by Leveraging and Linking Heterogeneous Files
+Automating APT Campaign and Group Attribution by Leveraging and Linking Heterogeneous Files [PDF]

 Aakanksha Saha, TU Wien